ghc/ghc/docs/users_guide/glasgow_exts.rst

   instances), so it is a much more pervasive change, with substantial consequences for the type inference engine.

-GHC adoptst **Reject if in doubt** for now.
+GHC adopts **Reject if in doubt** for now.
 We can see how painful it is in practice, and try something more ambitious if necessary.

 Instance lookup